rake html to create HTML files. These files will be

 Other type of conditions may be available in the future version.

-The code analyzing @@@if series command is rather complicated.
+The code analyzing @@@if series commands is rather complicated.
 It is based on the state diagram below.

-This type of @@@ command starts with a line begins with “@@@table”.
-The contents of this
+This type of @@@ command starts with a line that begins with

 Price list